LHopitalVanAstrea/chaos-control/README.md

 The software still is in Alpha.
 Most part of it, up until now, was vibe coded.

 The core idea is to combine functionalities of SuperProductivity, Obsidian and an infinite canvas for tasks.

+In the future, I would like to include other aspects, such as integrating with Anki.

 ## Screenshots